-Per the soils report, "In general, the soils within the depth of exploration consisted of up to 4 feet of fill soils underlain by alluvium consisting of loose to very dense clayey sand with various amounts of gravel, and silty gravel with sand, and firm to hard sandy clay, clay with sand, clayey silt with sand , and silt with sand.
-The fill soils consisted of medium dense to very dense clayey sand with various amounts of gravel, silty gravel with sand; and firm to very stiff sandy clay and clay with sand."
+Per the soils report, "Based on the geotechnical reports of the adjacent sites, the soils may consist of fill soils underlain by alluvium consisting of loose to very dense clayey sand with various amounts of gravel, and silty gravel with sand; and firm to hard sandy clay, clay with sand, clayey silt with sand, and silt with sand."
 This type of soils is not conducive to infiltration.